“There are many roads to the table.”

 This salad carefully balances the flavors used in common macrobiotic cooking.
 The vinaigrette, which is a blend of umeboshi plum (pickled Japanese plums) paste and vinegar, tamari (wheat-free soy sauce), lime juice and sesame oil, adds a complexity of flavors (umami) alongside the crunchy textured salad of chopped bitter kale, sweet red cabbage and baby bok choy, and salty sea vegetables of dulse and nori.
 You can enjoy this on it’s own for a light-but-satiating summer salad, or serve alongside a big scoop of warm brown rice, adzuki beans, and mashed sweet potato or sautéed carrots for a complete macrobiotic meal.

-ASIAN KALE SALAD
+SESAME KALE SALAD

 1/2 cup toasted sesame oil